-Sunya is a type of the contraceptive pill used to prevent unwanted pregnancies.
-More commonly known as ‘the pill,’ Sunya is a combined contraceptive pill containing two types of hormones: ethinylestradiol (estrogen) and gestodene (progesterone).
+Sunya is a type of contraceptive pill used to prevent unwanted pregnancies.
+More commonly known as ‘the pill,’ Sunya is a combined contraceptive pill containing two types of hormones: ethinylestradiol (oestrogen) and gestodene (progesterone).

 Sunya is over 99% effective when used correctly.
 Forgetting pills can make the contraceptive less effective.